kh22cho/single-cell-grn-control/README.md

 ### 1) What's in this repo
 - **data directory**
 	Reconstructed inferred-GRNs (per phase) and a TF list
+	All inferred-GRN files are gene-gene edge list in NCOL-like format
 - **script directory**
 	workflow scripts (each script contains its own run commands and comments):
 		- `01_manual_clustering/prepare_TENET_input.R` — prepare inputs for TENET